 Health care and social services have been under enormous pressure.
 The job market has gone haywire.
 Even education has been put on hold.
 Hopefully, all of these will slowly reset to their standard mode of operation.
 But some experts suggest that transportation could take longer to recover than other branches of industry.

 To assist readers in putting their traveling schedule back in order, we’ve prepared this comprehensive guide.
-It provides pet travel safety tips and describes how pet transportation options have been affected by the ongoing crisis.
+It provides pet travel safety tips and describes how the ongoing crisis has affected pet transportation options.

 Keep in mind that, for the most part, the following advice is focused on the safety of animals in transit.
 For broader coronavirus safety recommendations, please refer to the CDC, WHO, or Red Cross guidelines.